SumavisionQ5/WiiStation/README.md

 * Combined the latest DFSound module from PCSX-ReARMed and used the SDL library.
   The sound quality of the system has been greatly improved.

-* Adding the new, updated PSX dynamic recompiler [Lightrec](https://github.com/pcercuei/lightrec) by pcercuei, the speed/performance of the emulation is greatly improved.
+* By adding the new, updated PSX dynamic recompiler [Lightrec](https://github.com/pcercuei/lightrec) by pcercuei, the speed and performance of the emulation have been greatly improved.
 The 'new' PPC Dynarec is kept as an option in case compatibility or speed changes much.

-* Posibility of selecting between the old GPU video plugin based on **P.E.Op.S.
+* Possibility to select between the old GPU video plugin based on **P.E.Op.S.
 Soft GPU** (slightly faster) and the new GPU video plugin based on **gpulib + DFXVideo** (more compatible).

 * 240p support!

-* Interlace mode support - renders the games to a resolution close to the real PSX hardware (480i mode), which gives full speed to 480i games!
+* Interlace mode support - renders the games to a resolution close to the real PSX hardware (480i mode), which allows 480i games to run at full speed!

-* Posibility of enabling/disabling bilinear, trap, and deflicker filters!
+* Option to enable/disable bilinear, trap, and deflicker filters!

 * PS1 Lightguns support!
 Both **Namco GunCon** and **Konami Justifier** lightguns are supported and emulated with the Wiimotes!
 (Needs to be enabled in emulator settings and calibrate them by using the in-game calibration screen)

 * Experimental PS1 Mouse support via the Wiimote IR.

 * PS1 Multitap support!
-With options for enabling them on both Port 1 and Port 2, supports up to 8 players.
-(Needs to be enabled in emulator settings and controllers need to be set for use the Multitap adequately)
+With options for enabling it on both Port 1 and Port 2, the emulator supports up to 8 players.
+(Needs to be enabled in emulator settings, and controllers need to be set to use the Multitap properly)

 * Support for BIN+CUE, ISO, IMG, and eboot PBP (a compressed format for PS1 games on PSP) formats.